pfermat/doujinshi_metadata_plugins/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+**Note**

+I have transformed the code to python3 using py2to3, and fix some small issues.